-In the event of a major power outage the datacenter is equipped with a dual battery powered un-interruptible power supply system.
-These power supply system are adequate to provide power the datacenter until the generator is delivering power.
+In the event of a major power outage the datacenter is equipped with multiple uninterruptable power supply systems, incorporating battery banks for instant load transfer, and diesel power generator for longer-term power requirements. .

-A full battery backup and a diesel generator for tertiary power redundancy are available.
 The generator can be refueled on the go for continuous service.
+The systems provide both secondary and tertiary power redundancy.